Bodily injury liability insurance: what is it and what does it cover?

 - Once the injured party has submitted all their medical claims, and the question of a possible lawsuit has been determined, they will receive a check covering their costs, up to the maximum amount that you’ve got coverage for.
 You will be responsible for anything in excess of that if you are at fault in the accident.

-- Bodily injury liability pays for medical costs, legal costs and funeral costs for the other driver, passengers and pedestrians in an accident.
+- Bodily injury liability pays for medical costs, legal costs and funeral costs for the other driver, passengers and pedestrians in an at-fault accident.

 - Almost every state has a minimum bodily injury liability coverage required to drive legally.